 - When it comes to ceramic cookwares, only hand wash is advised.
 Although many manufacturers claim it to be dishwasher safe, our advice is to avoid it.
 Stick to the basics when it comes to ceramic cookwares.
 Also, try not to stack them one on top of the other as the sol-gel coating can erode when the surfaces come in contact and rub against each other.

-The going concern for any individual or family remains the same – is it safe to cook on ceramic cookware?
+The going concern for any individual or family remains the same – are ceramic cookware safe?

 There is a possibility that you could ingest some amount of sol-gel along with the food cooked in it.
 There isn’t enough research currently to determine the effects that ceramic coating may have on the body.